How To Edit Your WordPress User Profile

 6 – Name > Username

-The username cannot be changed in the Profile screen.
+You cannot change a username in the User Profile screen.

 You can, however, change your username if you know how to edit your WP database.

-You can also change your username inside the WordPress Admin area using an easier method that requires no code editing or messing around with your site’s database.
+You can also change the username inside the WP Admin area using an easier method that requires no code editing or messing around with your WP database.

 Changing your username will affect your login, as this username is required for logging into your site!

-We have created a tutorial that shows you how to do this here:
+We have created a tutorial that teaches you how to do this here:

 6 – Name > First Name / Last Name